reapzor/FiloFirmata/README.md

 // Only listen to analog message events that correspond to analog pin/channel 2 on the project board (0 indexed). firmata.addMessageListener(2, analogListener);
 ```

-If you want to listen to all or any messages, you can implement a GenericMessageListener instead of a specific message listener.
+If you want to listen to all or any messages, you can implement a generic message listener.
 ```java
 // Create a generic listener that will fire whenever any message is received.
 MessageListener<Message> messageListener = MessageListener<Message>() {